fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 ```

 Next, we define two <i>routes</i> to the application.
-The first one defines an event handler, that is used to handle HTTP GET requests made to the application's <i>/</i> root:
+The first one defines an event handler that is used to handle HTTP GET requests made to the application's <i>/</i> root:

 ```js
 app.get('/', (request, response) => {